iskounen/series-api/README.md

 ## Run

-- To begin the application, run `rails server`.
+- To begin the application, run `rails server -b 0.0.0.0`.
 - By default it runs on port 3000.